jonom/jquery-focuspoint/README.md

 FocusPoint makes sure your image looks great in any container, by ensuring the 'spare' parts of your image (negative space) are cropped out before the important parts.

+For a quick overview of the plugin check out this [video by Petr Tichy](http://youtu.be/Wxmxsw65BQw?t=6m49s).

 ## Examples

 Here are some examples showing the same image cropped a variety of different ways at once.
 Make sure you play with resizing the browser window to get a feel for what FocusPoint does.